mark-m0/Project-1/README.md

 -	project management specialist - will be responsible for arranging group meetings, presenting reports, and keeping everyone moving – Danielle Bogan

+After analyzing the initial data, the following represents the questions we seek to solve with our data.

+-Is there any dependency between subscribers and video counts?
+-Which categories performed best in occurrence and engagement?
+-Which countries had the highest followers/subscribers?
+-Who were the top performers within the top category?

 The following link contains our slideshow presentation. https://docs.google.com/presentation/d/1kovOseAdpsqEnWSj6gu-gyoXOWJhS3H11eX_p4rs2wI/edit?usp=sharing